openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 This is a tutorial how to set up a postgresql replicated hot standby server with streaming replication, and we also set up the repmgr to monitor and manage the replication cluster.
 Unlike most tutorials that copy the database file from master to slave (or standby) in the middle of running pg_start_backup() and pg_end_backup(), repmgr is used to simplify the whole procedure.
 (But I still think that procedure helps you a lot to understand how postgresql warm standby, pitr, and hot standby replication work.) (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-PlanetSUSE.png)Planet SUSEâ–²â–¼

+â€œ

-      [Will Stephenson: Facebook bans KDE™s photo uploader; all uploaded content inaccessible.](http://lizards.opensuse.org/2011/06/27/facebook-bans-kdes-photo-uploaded-all-uploaded-content-inaccessible/)
+      [Will Stephenson: Facebook bans KDEâ€™s photo uploader; all uploaded content inaccessible.](http://lizards.opensuse.org/2011/06/27/facebook-bans-kdes-photo-uploaded-all-uploaded-content-inaccessible/)

-So in my head there™s a little Walter Sobchak beating on my conscience and shouting This
+So in my head thereâ€™s a little Walter Sobchak beating on my conscience and shouting â€œThis
-      is what you get when you trust Facebook with your data, Will.
+      is what you get when you trust Facebook with your data, Willâ€.

-The reason is that I upload photos to Facebook using KDE™s shared uploader and this has
+The reason is that I upload photos to Facebook using KDEâ€™s shared uploader and this has
-      fallen victim to the whims of FB™s purge of its app biosphere.
-Unless the original developer can convince them that the app is not spammy, offering a bad experience or having the wrong attitude, the app, my photos (all archived elsewhere of course), but most importantly, all the kind comments from my friends and contacts that represent FB™s only value, get sent to the farm.
+      fallen victim to the whims of FBâ€™s purge of its app biosphere.
+Unless the original developer can convince them that the app is not spammy, offering a bad experience or having the wrong attitude, the app, my photos (all archived elsewhere of course), but most importantly, all the kind comments from my friends and contacts that represent FBâ€™s only value, get sent to the farm.

 This is what you get when you trust one company with stuff you care about.
 Will.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-openSUSE-Forums.png)openSUSE Forumsâ–²â–¼

+â€œ

       [12.1 Milestone 2 - post your experiences](http://forums.opensuse.org/english/get-technical-help-here/pre-release-beta/461900-12-1-milestone-2-post-your-experiences.html)